isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2018-03-02-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-during-the-Committee-of-Supply-Debate-2018.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debate 2018
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, during the Committee of Supply Debate 2018'
 permalink: /news/parliamentary-speeches/speech-by-senior-minister-of-state-for-law--indranee-rajah--duri1
-breadcrumb: Parliamentary Speeches
+breadcrumb: 'Parliamentary Speeches'
-collection_name: news

 ---

 2 Mar 2018 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)